+VII.
+Administrative and Legal Settlements

+Administrative settlements are made for the purpose of concluding negotiations for amounts considered reasonable, prudent and in the public interest, after reasonable efforts to negotiate agreements at the approved offers have failed.
+When federal or state funds pay for or participate in acquisition costs, a written justification shall be prepared which indicates that available information (e.g. appraisals, recent court awards, estimated trial costs or valuation problems) support such a settlement. (see 49 CFR 24.102(i)).

+- All administrative settlements must be accompanied by a written recommendation prepared by a Senior Real Property Agent, recommending the administrative settlement to the Real Property Manager, who will determine if the settlement is fair and reasonable.
+The Real Property Manager shall recommend and seek approval for all administrative settlements from the authorized level of approval. - All legal settlements shall be accompanied by a written justification prepared by OCTA's General Counsel.

 VIII.
-Administrative and Legal Settlements

-Administrative settlements are made for the purpose of concluding negotiations for amounts considered reasonable, prudent, and in the public interest, after reasonable efforts to negotiate agreements at the approved offers have failed.
-When federal or state funds pay for or participate in acquisition costs, a written justification shall be prepared which indicates that available information (e.g., appraisals, recent court awards, estimated trial costs or valuation problems) support such a settlement.
-(See 49 CFR 24.102(i)).

-- All administrative settlements must be accompanied by a written recommendation prepared by a Senior Real Property Agent, recommending the administrative settlement to the Real Property Manager, who with concurrence by General Counsel will determine if the settlement is fair and reasonable.
-The Real Property Manager shall recommend and seek approval for all administrative settlements from the authorized level of approval. - All legal settlements shall be accompanied by a written justification prepared by General Counsel.

-IX.
-Eminent Domain and Resolutions of Necessity (RON)
+Eminent Domain and Resolutions of Necessity (RONs)

-If negotiations have not reached an agreement with the owner or owners of any property interest required for a project, in an effort to maintain the approved project schedule, eminent domain proceedings may be recommended by the Real Property Manager to the Executive Director, Capital Programs to proceed with a recommendation to the Board to adopt a Resolution of Necessity (RON).
-Upon approval of the CEO to proceed with the recommendation, the Real Property Manager and the Executive Director, Capital Programs will coordinate with General Counsel to seek the adoption of the RON.
+If negotiations have not reached an agreement with the owner or owners of any property interest required for a project, in an effort to maintain the approved project schedule, eminent domain proceedings may be recommended by the Real Property Manager to the Executive Director, Capital Programs to proceed with a recommendation to the Board of Directors to adopt a Resolution of Necessity (RON).
+Upon approval of the Chief Executive Officer to proceed with the recommendation, the Real Property Manager and the Executive Director, Capital Programs will coordinate with OCTA'S General Counsel to seek the adoption of the RON.

-- For projects on the State Highway System: Consideration of whether to adopt and, if appropriate, the adoption of the RON shall be approved by the Board, pursuant to a cooperative agreement with Caltrans. - For projects off the State Highway System: Consideration of whether to adopt and, if appropriate, the adoption of the RON shall be approved by the Board. - For projects on the State Highway System: OCTA will follow the Caltrans Right of Way Manual pertaining to the notice of a RON hearing.

-For projects off the State Highway System: Property owners shall be given at least 30 days to consider the statutory offer prior to receiving notice of a RON hearing.
+- For Projects On the State Highway System: Consideration of whether to adopt and, if appropriate, the adoption of the RON shall be approved by OCTA's Board of Directors, pursuant to a Cooperative Agreement with Caltrans. - For Projects Off the State Highway System: Consideration of whether to adopt and, if appropriate, the adoption of the RON shall be approved by OCTA's Board of Directors. - For Projects On the State Highway System: OCTA will follow the Caltrans Right of Way Manual pertaining to the Notice of a RON Hearing. - For Projects Off the State Highway System: Property owners shall be given at least thirty (30) days to consider the statutory offer prior to receiving Notice of a RON Hearing.

-The following describes the OCTA Administrative Review Process prior to a RON hearing for projects on and off the State Highway System:
+The following describes the OCTA Administrative Review Process prior to a RON Hearing for Projects On and Off the State Highway System: